daveRendon/DevCamp/HOL/node/04-devops-ci/README.md

 1. Confirm the Repository Source is set to your VSTS Project, that the repository is set the repo that was earlier created, and that the Agent Queue is set to **Hosted**.

-    Check the box next to **Contiuous Integration** to automatically run this build anytime code is checked into the repository.
+    Check the box next to **Continuous Integration** to automatically run this build anytime code is checked into the repository.

     ![image](./media/image-013.png)